John 1:1, "The word was a god"

 Why was Moses going "as God" to Pharaoh?
 Because Moses was given the authority and power to display powerful miracles that decimated much of Egypt.
 Was Moses really a god?
-Being "as God" in regards to power given to perform miracles over Egypt is not the same thing as being called "a god" that was in the beginning with God, (John 1:1).
+Being "as God" regarding to power given to perform miracles over Egypt is not the same thing as being called "a god" that was in the beginning with God.
+(John 1:1).

 John 1:1 in a literal translation reads thus: "In beginning was the word, and the word was with the God, and God was the word."
 Notice that it says "God was the word."
 This is the actual word-for-word translation.
 It is not saying that "a god was the word."
 That wouldn't make sense.
 Let me break it down into three statements.